kubedb/docs/docs/guides/postgres/remote-replica/remotereplica.md

 ## Deploy PostgreSQL server

-The following is an example `PostgreSQL` object which creates a PostgreSQL cluster instance.we will create a tls secure instance since were planing to replicated across cluster
+The following is an example `PostgreSQL` object which creates a PostgreSQL cluster instance.
+We will create a tls secure instance since we are planning to replicate across cluster

 Lets start with creating a secret first to access to database and we will deploy a tls secured instance since were replication across cluster